-- Mobile phones have little radio transmitters in them that connect to phone towers in order to get your calls and messages onto a phone company's network.
+• Mobile phones have little radio transmitters in them that connect to phone towers in order to get your calls and messages onto a phone company's network.
 The radio frequencies and data patterns used between your phone and the towers at home may be different from the ones used in Scotland.
 The mobile phone service in Scotland uses GSM network 900 and 1800Mhz frequencies.
-This means that exclusively CDMA phones (e.g. in North America, Verizon and Sprint) will not work here.
-However, some phones have more than one radio transmitter in them.
-The best thing to do is to ask your local phone company if your phone can work in Scotland.
-If your phone doesn't support the UK radio frequencies, you will have to buy a mobile phone and SIM card for Scotland (see option 3, below). - All GSM network phones have little removable SIM cards in them.
-SIMs are plastic chips that contain your phone number and billing information about your account.
-Your phone number/account will determine what services you can use and how much you will pay for those services.
-From a technical point of view, any SIM card can be inserted in any GSM phone.
-However, sometimes the telephone company from whom you got a great deal on your mobile phone has your phone "locked" to accept only its own SIMs.
-This would mean you can't use a SIM (or an account)
+This means that exclusively CDMA phones (e.g. in North America, Verizon, Sprint, and some others) will not work here.
+However, some phones have more than one radio transmitter Clan MacLeod Parliament 2018